-- B.F.A. students must maintain a 3.0 GPA in ART courses to continue in the program.
+- BFA students must maintain a 3.0 GPA in major courses to continue in the program.
 B.A. students must maintain the 2.0 GPA average that the university as a whole requires

-The B.F.A.
-Art – Studio Track requires that students pass the Studio Art Portfolio Review.
+- All students must successfully pass the Studio Art Portfolio Review.

 - Students must complete one upper level course in their specialization before submitting the Studio Art BFA Application and Mentor Agreement.

 - The School faculty in a student’s area of specialization evaluates students desiring to become Studio Art BFA majors via interviews and a review of their body of work.
 During matriculation towards the BFA faculty will evaluate their work and decide whether or not the student may continue in the program.
 All Studio Art BFA students are accepted on a “Provisional” status their first semester.

 - Students who are not admitted into the Studio Art BFA program will continue in the Art B.A., Studio track and may repeat the Studio Art BFA application process.

 - Once admitted into the Studio Art BFA program students are required to be supervised by their specialization faculty mentor within the discipline for a minimum of two semesters.

 - Students who do not pass the Studio Art Portfolio review should meet with an SVAD Advisor to discuss their options.